 Charcuterie boards are actually a perfect way to entertain because they are so very social by nature—everyone will want to gather and linger around one.
 Plus, most boards require absolutely no cooking—the only skill required is buying some good ingredients (or raiding your fridge and pantry).
 A successful board has a nice range of cured and fresh flavors, as well as pickled, savory and sweet.

 The size of your board will determine how much you can fit on there.
 A large party calls for a large board—European-style bread boards, often available at flea markets and antique shops, are very generous in size.
 Large pieces of slate or marble, though heavier, also work well.
 If you don’t have a large board, consider using several smaller ones clustered together.

-4. Tuck in slices of baguette (have more at the ready to refill as needed) and a couple of crackers or types of flatbread.
+Tuck in slices of baguette (have more at the ready to refill as needed) and a couple of crackers or types of flatbread.
 It’s always good to offer at least one gluten-free option—and there are so many good ones available now, from simple rice crackers to hearty seed-studded crisps.
 You can also add nuts, such as pistachios, toasted cashews, raw almonds and candied walnuts (don’t be afraid to include nuts in their shell and a nutcracker—a great conversation starter).

 Fill in all the nooks and crannies of the board with colorful vegetables and fruits.
 Here, the sky’s the limit, but a good rule of thumb is to work with what’s in season…so in winter, reach for fennel, watermelon radishes, slices of kohlrabi, carrots, endive leaves, crisp apples, pomegranates and clementines.
 In summer, think of juicy cherry tomatoes, fresh berries, peppers, snap peas, and so much more.
 Dried fruits add a concentrated hit of sweetness and work well in any season.

 Don’t forget to have plenty of small napkins ready, knives for slicing and spreading the cheeses and wooden picks for spearing all the goodies.
 Finally, snap a picture, if you like, post it to Instagram…and then send your beautiful creation out into the world to be devoured and destroyed by your hungry and thankful friends.
 Just as it should be.